mkonopacka/PyPaint/README.md

 ### PyPaint v.1

 Paint-like pygame app with basic functionality:
-- drawing with brush
+- drawing with resizable brush
+- changing brush color
-- undo / redo changes
+- undo / redo up to a fixed number of changes
+- saving image
+- working icons and shortcuts